Dimensional Analysis in Statistical Modelling: Transforming quantities

-The justification of the widespread use of the Gaussian approximation may well lie in the belief that the natural origin $ 0 $ of the ratio--scale lies well below the range of values of $ X $ likely to be found in a scientific study.
-This may well the explanation of the reliance on interval scales for Celsius and Fahrenheit on planet Earth at least since one would not expect to see temperatures anywhere near the true origin of temperature $ 0 $ on the $ 0~K^o$ on the Kelvin scale that corresponds to $-273~ C^o$ on the Celsius's interval scale.
-We would note in passing that these two interval scales for temperature also illustrate the statistical invariance principle (see Subsection \ref{sec:logarithm}); each scale is a positive affine transformation of the other.
+The justification of the widespread use of the Gaussian approximation may well lie in the belief that the natural origin $ 0 $ of the ratio-scale lies well below the range of values of $ X $ likely to be found in a scientific study.
+This may well be the explanation of the reliance on interval-scales for temperature in Celsius and Fahrenheit on planet Earth at least since one would not expect to see temperatures anywhere near the true origin of temperature $ 0^{\circ}K$ on the Kelvin scale (ratio) that corresponds to $-273^{\circ} C$ on the Celsius scale (interval).
+We would note in passing that these two interval-scales for temperature also illustrate the statistical invariance principle (see Subsection \ref{subsec:interval}); each scale is an affine transformation of the other.